Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 How about a bowl of oatmeal with a spoonful of brown sugar plus a handful of walnuts and dried fruit instead?

-That hiker breakfast provides "slow burn" fuel (glucose with fiber, vitamins and minerals) to keep you going until snack break.
+That hiker breakfast outlined above provides "slow burn" fuel (glucose with fiber, vitamins and minerals) to keep you going until snack break.

 Your liver doesn't have to scramble to regulate the amount of sugar entering your bloodstream by cutting up glycogen molecules into glucose.